gitbutlerapp/gitbutler/README.md

   - Automatically create new branches when needed
 - **Easy Commit Management**
   - Undo, Amend and Squash commits by dragging and dropping
+- **Undo Timeline**
+  - Logs all operations and changes and allows you to easily undo or revert any operation
 - **GitHub Integration**
   - Authenticate to GitHub to open Pull Requests, list branches and statuses and more
 - **Easy SSH Key Management**